 IA students are encouraged to participate in internship programs, especially those pertaining to international relations.
 An approved internship typically counts as one course toward the 32-course College graduation requirement.

-Information for Students Pursuing Interdisciplinary and Special Majors
+Information for Students Pursuing Interdisciplinary, Cross-disciplinary and Individual Majors